PowersgrOps/PowersgrOps.github.io/about.md

 * **Food!**
     - I love all types of food, but Pub food and a good beer remain supreme.
 Cooking has rapidly become one of my main hobbies over the past couple of years.
 * **Sports!**
     - More specifically, combat sports.
-And even more specifically, the UFC.
-This coupled with attempting to put together a winning DraftKings lineup is how I spend most Saturday nights.
+And even more specifically, the _UFC_.
+This coupled with attempting to put together a winning _DraftKings_ lineup is how I spend most Saturday nights.
 * **Gaming!**
-    - I like a variety of games, but admittedly most of my virtual time is spent on the continent of Tamriel, in the popular MMO, The Elder Scrolls Online.
+    - I like a variety of games, but admittedly most of my virtual time is spent on the continent of Tamriel, in the popular MMO, _The Elder Scrolls Online_.
 When I'm not laying waste to cultist evangelists, various ghouls and goblins or the undead, I'm attempting to theorycraft characters abilities and gear stats in the hopes of coming up with some new, game changing build for the ESO community.
 I'll let you know when that happens... 🤨
 * **Reading/Audible!**
-    - Recently, Audible has changed my life!
-Some of my favorites would include The Hobbit, Neil Gaman's Norse Mythology, anything by Joe Abercrombie or narrated by Steven Pacey.
+    - Recently, _Audible_ has changed my life!
+Some of my favorites would include _The Hobbit_, Neil Gaiman's _Norse Mythology_, anything by _Joe Abercrombie_ or narrated by _Steven Pacey_.
 * And most recently, creating and developing this blog!